Russian Soviet Federative Socialist Republic: Economy

 In the first years of the existence of the RSFSR, the doctrine of war communism became the starting point of the state's economic activity.
-In March 1921, at the X Congress of the RCP (B), the tasks of the policy of "war communism" were recognized by the country's leadership as fulfilled, and a new economic policy was introduced at Lenin's suggestion.
+In March 1921, at the X Congress of the RCP (B), the country's leadership deemed the policy's goals fulfilled, and the New Economic Policy was introduced at Lenin's suggestion.

 After the formation of the Soviet Union, the economy of the RSFSR became an integral part of the economy of the USSR.
 The economic program of the RSFSR (NEP) was continued in all union republics.
-The Gosplan (State General Planning Commission) of the RSFSR, which replaced GOELRO, was reorganized into the Gosplan of the USSR.
-His early task was to develop a unified national economic plan based on the electrification plan and to oversee the overall implementation of this plan.
+The Gosplan (State General Planning Commission) of the RSFSR, which replaced GOELRO, was reorganised into the Gosplan of the USSR.
+Its early task was to develop a unified national economic plan, based on the electrification plan, and to oversee its overall implementation.

-Unlike the previous Russian constitutions, the 1978 Constitution devoted an entire chapter (Chapter II) to the description of the economic system of the RSFSR, which defined the types of property and indicated the goals of the economic tasks of the state.
+Unlike the previous Russian constitutions, the 1978 Constitution devoted an entire chapter (Chapter II) to the description of the economic system of the RSFSR, which defined the types of property and indicated the state's economic goals.

 As noted by Corresponding Member RAS RAS V. I. Suslov, who took part in large-scale studies of the relationship between the economies of the republics of the USSR and the RSFSR in the late Soviet era: "The degree of inequality of economic exchange was very high, and Russia was always the losing side.
 The product created by Russia largely supported the consumption of other union republics".

 Culture

 National holidays and symbols

-The public holidays for the Russian SFSR included Defender of the Fatherland Day (23 February), which honors Russian men, especially those serving in the army; International Women's Day (8 March), which combines the traditions of Mother's Day and Valentine's Day; Spring and Labor Day (1 May); Victory Day; and like all other Soviet republics, the Great October Socialist Revolution (7 November), which was most popular holiday backthen.
+The public holidays for the Russian SFSR included Defender of the Fatherland Day (23 February), which honored Russian men, especially those serving in the army; International Women's Day (8 March), which combineed the traditions of Mother's Day and Valentine's Day; Spring and Labor Day (1 May); Victory Day; and like all other Soviet republics, the Great October Socialist Revolution (7 November), which was its most popular holiday.

-Victory Day is the second most popular holiday in Russia as it commemorates the victory over Nazism in the Great Patriotic War.
-A huge military parade, hosted by the President of Russia, is annually organised in Moscow on Red Square.
-Similar parades take place in all major Russian cities and cities with the status Hero City or City of Military Glory.
+Victory Day was the second most popular holiday in Russia as it commemorated the victory over Nazism in the Great Patriotic War.
+A huge military parade was annually organised in Moscow on Red Square.
+Similar parades took place in all major Russian cities and cities with the status of Hero City or City of Military Glory.